spend R1000 & 2kg or less = free shipping.

 Propagation

 Nepenthes are typically propagated from cuttings, and seed, but it can take a while to get a good size plant, even years.
 Tissue culture is another common propagation technique, especially of interesting clones.
-Nepenthes should be repotted with fresh soil mixevery few years.
+Nepenthes should be repotted with fresh soil mix every few years.

 Leave a comment